JoshRDFI/free-genai-bootcamp-2025/visual-novel/README.md

 # Japanese Learning Visual Novel

 A visual novel style game designed to teach Japanese at the JLPT N5 level, with gameplay similar to Nekopara.
-This project integrates with Docker services for LLM access, TTS, and image generation using Waifu Diffusion.
+This project integrates with opea-docker API services for LLM access, TTS, ASR, and image generation.

 ## Features

 - **Interactive Storytelling**: Learn Japanese through an engaging visual novel experience
 - **JLPT N5 Curriculum**: Comprehensive coverage of vocabulary and grammar for JLPT N5
-- **Text-to-Speech**: Japanese dialogue spoken using XTTS
+- **Text-to-Speech**: Japanese dialogue spoken using TTS services
-- **AI-Generated Images**: Scene backgrounds and characters generated with Waifu Diffusion
+- **AI-Generated Images**: Scene backgrounds and characters generated with image generation services
 - **Translation Assistance**: On-demand translation for difficult phrases
 - **Progress Tracking**: Save your learning progress and vocabulary
 - **Dynamic AI Conversations**: Practice with unlimited AI-generated Japanese conversations at JLPT N5 level